few-shot-learning/Keras-FewShotLearning/README.md

 as well as one complexity and real application parameters.
 For instance if the support set is strongly imbalanced, you may not want to fit an advanced classifier onto it but rather use a raw nearest neighbor approach.

-All these considerations lead the need of a code architecture that will let you play with these parameters with your own data in order to take the best from them.
+All these considerations lead to the need of a code architecture that will let you play with these parameters with your own data in order to take the best from them.

 Amongst other, the Siamese Nets is usually known as the network from [Koch et al.](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)